-A learner wishing to defer their place on a programme may do so by logging a ticket via the Service must be given, along with supporting documentation such as medical certificates.
+A learner wishing to defer their place on a programme may do so by logging a ticket via the Service Desk at servicedesk.dbs.ie under 'Request a Deferral'.
+An explanation of the reasons for the request must be given, along with supporting documentation such as medical certificates.
 The Academic Director will review the request and approve or deny the request.